genesiscommunitysuccess/docs/docs/01_getting-started/08_developer-training/01_training-content-day1.md

 Try to run `mon` from the command line as well!
 :::

-See [here](/getting-started/prerequisites/you-can-now-run-genx/) <!--TODO: Is this the right link? --> for extra details on how to configure the Genesis deploy plugin.
+See [here](/getting-started/prerequisites/you-can-now-run-genx/) for extra details on how to configure the Genesis deploy plugin.